RangerMauve/hypercore-fetch/README.md

 Please note that only utf8 encoded text is currently supported due to limitations of the event-stream encoding.

 Note that this requires the `extensionMessages: true` flag.

+### `fetch('hyper://NAME/$/version/VERSION_NUMBER/example.txt')`

+You can get older views of data in an archive by using the special `/$/version` folder with a version number to view older states.

+`VERSION_NUMBER` should be a number representing the version to check out based on the `ETag` of the root of the archive.

+From there, you can use `GET` and `HEAD` requests with allt he same headers and querystring paramters as non-versioned paths to data.

+Note that you cannot `PUT` or `DELETE` data in a versioned folder.